 So, you may wonder: When is it the right time to harvest Swiss chard?
 Well, this vegetable can be harvested when the leaves are tender and young, preferably smaller than about 4 inches long or just after maturity.
 The beauty of it is that you can harvest the plant continually right until it frosts.

-Step 4: After 3 minutes of boiling, remove the chard and then put the blanched leaves into a large bowl or sink of cold water in order to allow them to cool.
-Now grab handful of the chard and squeeze all the water out.
+After 3 minutes of boiling, remove the chard and then put the blanched leaves into a large bowl or sink of cold water in order to allow them to cool.
+Now grab a handful of the chard and squeeze all the water out.

 Important Things to Note